Sheena McCurrach - Artist

 I seem to have been painting for most of my life, either as a garden creator or as an artist.
 Nature provides much of the inspiration for my work and I especially love trees, their form and colour, particularly in winter.
 And then there are the skies.

-Most of my adult life has been spent in Scotland, firstly in the Highlands and latterly in Galloway tucked away in the far south west of that Celtic cousin.
-And my latest chapter is in rural mid-Wales; my home an ancient medieval farmhouse along a leafy lane.
-This landscape is one of open, verdant valleys, with slopes of upland pastures interspersed by ancient oak woodland and incised by tumbling streams, that rise onto glorious moorland plateaus and twmps.
+Most of my adult life has been spent in Scotland, firstly in the Highlands, then to Galloway tucked away in the south west, followed by a spell in an ancient medieval farmhouse located in an enchanting corner of rural mid-Wales.
+Here I enjoyed a landscape of open, verdant valleys, with slopes of upland pastures interspersed by ancient oak woodland and incised by tumbling streams, that rise onto moorland plateaus and twmps, with

-Barn owls live near the house and I have seen them hunting at dusk.
-There are otters and kingfishers (which I have yet to see).
-The place assumes a mantle of seclusion and peace yet is also full of the buzz of rural life, both natural and working; so full of promise as far as painting goes.
+The place assumes a mantle of seclusion and peace, yet is also full of the buzz of rural life both natural and working; so full of promise as far as painting goes.
 I record what I see here on canvas, as I have always done.

-My new studio faces north with two windows and a charming Victorian fireplace to provide comfort and warmth on chilly days.
-It is a delightful, pleasant and well-lit workspace where I can spend many happy and productive hours at the easel.
+My studio is the upper floor of a stone-built storehouse, a with a stove to provide comfort and warmth on chilly days.
+It is a delightful, pleasant and cosy workspace with natural light pouring in from the roof-lights, where I can spend many happy and productive hours at the easel.